pylelab/SHEVEK/README.md

 A computational method for predicting intramolecular and intermolecular biopolymer interactions

 ## Install ##
-The original SHEVEK was developed using the (now obsolete) Microsoft Visual C++ 6.0.
-This package has rewritten part of SHEVEK to make it compatible with gcc.
+The original SHEVEK was originally developed using the (now obsolete) Microsoft Visual C++ 6.0.
+It is not partly rewritten to make it compatible with gcc on Linux.
 ```bash
 make
 ```